-Not to be an alarmist, but one of the more disturbing things I’ve recently learned about dust is that, aside from all the other nastiness it’s comprised of, dust is a major source for PBDEs (Polybrominated diphenyl ether).
+Not to be an alarmist, but one of the more disturbing things I’ve recently learned is that, aside from all the other nastiness it’s comprised of, dust is a major source for PBDEs (Polybrominated diphenyl ethers).
 In fact, the EPA estimates that 80% of PBDE exposure comes from house dust.
 So what are PBDEs and why should you care?
 Well, PBDEs are flame retardants that can be found in many of the things we own such as electronics, computers, cell phones, furniture, carpet pads, mattresses, and automobiles, just to name a few.
 PBDEs are bioaccumulants that have been shown, in lab animals, to have toxic effects on both the liver and the thyroid, which, in turn, can cause endocrine disruptions that can lead to neurodevelopmental disorders in offspring.
 Like I said, I don’t want to be an alarmist.
 These are the results from tests on lab animals, not humans.
 However, since the use of several types of PBDEs have been banned in the United States, I have to believe there is at least some cause for concern and will, therefore, put a little more effort into cleaning dust in my home.

 Dust Allergy Symptoms